Materials and Gemstones Used in Women’s Necklaces: A Complete Guide

 Gold

-Gold necklaces should be cleaned regularly with a mild soap and warm water solution.
-Use a soft cloth to gently scrub the necklace, then rinse and dry it thoroughly.
-Avoid exposing gold to harsh chemicals, such as chlorine or bleach, as they can weaken the metal over time.
-When not in use, store your gold necklace in a soft pouch to prevent scratches.
+Gold necklaces should be cleaned with mild soap and warm water, using a soft cloth for gentle scrubbing.
+Avoid exposing gold to harsh chemicals like chlorine, which can weaken the metal.
+Store your gold necklaces separately in a soft pouch to prevent scratches.

 Silver